lindsaybstoner/lindsaybstoner/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning/expanding my knowledge on Javascript, Typescript, React, GraphQL, Node, Kubernetes, Docker, PostgreSQL etc!!!
+- 🌱 I’m currently learning/expanding my knowledge on Javascript, Node, Kubernetes, Docker, SQL etc!!!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am incredibility good at catching pigeons :laughing: one summer I worked in a psychology lab where I was responsible for taking care of 74 pigeons - each had their own unique personality and names (Luca was my favorite 🤠)